 Using your other hand, take a fork and gently scrape the inside of the squash.
-Work in layers - don't try to scrape it all out in one big chunk, or you won't get these pretty little individual strings you see here.
+For the best results, work in layers - don't try to scrape it all out in one big chunk, or you won't get these pretty little individual long strands you see here.

 7. Use now or store for later.